The 'Nice Guy' Illusion: Unmasking Covert Contracts in Dating

 The Architecture of the Covert Contract

-Dr. Robert Glover, a pioneer in male psychology, explains that the "Nice Guy" operates on a deeply manipulative psychological mechanism called a "Covert Contract."
-The contract goes like this: "If I am perfectly agreeable, hide my flaws, and do endless favors for you, you are obligated to reward me with love, sex, and affection."
+"If I am perfectly agreeable, hide my flaws, and do endless favors for you, you are obligated to reward me with love, sex, and validation.
+If you don't, you have broken a contract you never signed."

 The Lack of Boundaries and Authenticity

-Nice Guys are inherently dishonest.
-Because they are terrified of conflict and rejection, they will suppress their true opinions to mirror yours.
-They will not set boundaries, and they will agree to do things they genuinely despise just to win your approval.
-While this seems harmless at first, you cannot build trust with someone who is constantly shape-shifting to appease you.
-A man without boundaries is a man without a spine, and biological attraction requires a backbone.
+Nice Guys are fundamentally dishonest.
+Because they are terrified of conflict and rejection, they suppress their true opinions to mirror yours.
+They will not set boundaries, and they will agree to tasks they genuinely despise just to win approval.

 Nice Guys vs. Good Men